lizmat/raku-all-modules/raydiak/Inline-Lua/README.md

 uses zero-based indexing.
 When accessed as an array, the index is offset accordingly.
 In other words, $table[0] is the same element as $table{1}.

-An attempted method call which cannot be resolved by the ::Table object is attempted as a method call or attribute access on the table by the usual Lua OO conventions, allowing a table to be seemlessly used as an object from Perl code, as long as required method and attribute names don't overlap with any existing methods in Inline::Lua::Table's inheritance tree.
+A method call which cannot be resolved by the ::Table object is attempted as a method call or attribute access on the table by the usual Lua OO conventions, allowing a table to be seemlessly used as an object from Perl code, as long as required method and attribute names don't overlap with any existing methods in Inline::Lua::Table's inheritance tree.
 For ways around this limitation, see .dispatch(), .obj(), and LuaParent, below.

 Unlike objects behaving as tables via metatable-backed indexing, an actual
 ::Table can be iterated over and its full set of keys and values can be known.